 When a plant starts getting higher levels of red light combined with blue from the morning sun, it “knows” that the day has started again.
-If a plant is exposed to red or blue light during the dark period, it will "wake it up" because it thinks day is happening.
+If a plant is exposed to red light during the dark period, it will “wake it up” because it thinks day is happening.
 Blue light also affects the plant at night by messing up its circadian rhythms, though blue light alone likely won’t stop the plant from flowering.

 These processes helps the plant set itself on an internal clock.
 Keeping track of the length of nights is the main way a cannabis plant knows when to start flowering (making buds).
 When nights get long, it initiates the flowering response because it “thinks” winter is coming!
 So growers are able to force the plant to start flowering at any time just by changing the plant’s light schedules!

 Note: Even if the plant doesn’t get far-red light before dark, it will eventually “realize” it’s night time, but it starts the clock 1-2 hours later because it didn’t get that far-red “sunset” signal.
 Because of this, there’s some evidence that if you provide a plant with a burst of far-red light right before it goes to sleep in the flowering stage, you could cut 1-2 hours off your night period and it wouldn’t interrupt the flowering cycle.
 That being said, it’s always a good idea to give your flowering cannabis plant at least 12 hours of uninterrupted darkness every night to make sure budding goes smoothly!
 When time schedules get weird, you sometimes end up getting hermies or have your plant revert back to the vegetative stage, which most growers don’t want!

 Can I use an infrared camera to watch over cannabis my plants at night?